tmenguy/ha-solcast-solar/README.md

 Many users will not use these attributes, so to cut the clutter (especially in the UI and also database statistics storage) generation all of these can be disabled if they are not needed.

-By default, all of them are enabled, with the exception of per-site detailedForecast and detailedHourly.
+By default, all of them are enabled, except for per-site detailedForecast and detailedHourly.
 (All hourly and half-hourly detail attributes are excluded from being sent to the Home Assistant recorder, as these attributes are very large, would result in excessive database growth, and are of little use when considered long-term.)

 > [!NOTE]
 >